radiantlogic-v8/documentation-new/documentation/sys-admin-guide/server-backend.md

 4. Save the configuration when you are finished.

->**Note – RadiantOne attempts to connect to failover servers only if there is an error in connection to the primary server (it attempts to connect twice) or if the SSL certificate for the backend server is expired.**
+>[!note] RadiantOne attempts to connect to failover servers only if there is an error in connection to the primary server (it attempts to connect twice) or if the SSL certificate for the backend server is expired.

 ### Proxy Impersonation Rules